Vietnam.vn - Nền tảng quảng bá Việt Nam

 Giá trị đồng Euro thấp 'chưa từng thấy', kinh tế Eurozone chệch hướng vì lạm phát

-Eurozone economy at increased risk of recession.
+Eurozone economy risks recession.
 (Source: AFP)

 The S&P Global Purchasing Managers' Index (PMI) continued to decline in November 2023, hitting 47.1.
 While that was a larger increase than economists had expected, it marked the sixth consecutive month the PMI has been below the 50 mark that separates growth from contraction.